 Hans Albers: The Golden Voice of German Schlager and Film

 Hans Albers was a defining German entertainer whose career spanned the Weimar Republic, the Third Reich, and the post-war Wirtschaftswunder era.
-From Hamburg, he became a national icon through his charismatic film roles and timeless recordings, selling millions of records and leaving an indelible mark on 20th-century German popular culture.
+From Hamburg, he became a national icon through his charismatic film roles and timeless recordings, selling millions of records and achieving enduring popularity that continues to this day.

 Early career